Key Pakistani-Afghan trade deals stall on India, souring ties

 Under the terms of the agreements, Pakistan was to have been allowed to ship its goods to markets in Central Asia and beyond via Afghan territory.

-But the row over Indian goods has jeopardised the deals, with India and Pakistan locked in a decades-old standoff.
+But the row over Indian goods has jeopardized the deals, with India and Pakistan locked in a decades-old standoff.

 “If you put India on the table, then the whole thing stops,” said a Pakistani official, speaking on condition of anonymity.